 For years, Chelsea Nicholson and Vanessa Stofenmacher felt that the fine jewelry on the market just wasn’t for them.
 They wanted to make a statement with pieces that were classic yet attainable, and had an inkling other women felt the same.
 After graduating from General Assembly’s User Experience Design Immersive program in Los Angeles, they decided to do something about it.

 The pair, who were friends before they were classmates, teamed up to launch Vrai and Oro — a Warby Parker-style fine jewelry startup that embodies UX principles its core.
 Vrai and Oro means truth (in French) and gold (in Spanish), and the name is reflected in the company’s values: quality, simplicity, and transparency.
 Chelsea and Vanessa produce their jewelry with ethically sourced materials in downtown Los Angeles — without designer markups.
 And, true to their UX-driven brand, their website and eCommerce platform is minimalistic and image-driven for easy use.

 We caught up with Chelsea to learn more about Vrai & Oro, the site’s user experience, and how GA helped the co-founders achieve their goals.

 As the tech sector continues to top employment charts with the highest number of job openings, you may be wondering how you can land one for yourself.
 Many people leverage web development and data science skills to transition into a tech career.
-But, in this high-demand, highly competitive field, user experience (UX) design know-how can be a powerful asset.
-In the past five years alone, jobs requiring UX skills increased by 15% with an average advertised salary of $99,177 USD.
+But in this high-demand, highly competitive field, user experience (UX) design know-how can be a powerful asset, too.
+In the past five years alone, jobs requiring UX skills increased by 15% with an average advertised salary of $99,177, according to a report by GA and Burning Glass Technologies.
 The UX industry is exploding.